Are your office gadgets ‘bugging’ you?

-The cold or flu can stop one’s productivity just about as fast as a virus can stop your computer.
+The cold or flu can stop productivity just almost as fast as a virus can stop your computer.

 Germs are everywhere in our environment, but this time of the year they may gang up on some of us and make us sick.
-Many of us are well versed in the proper techniques of handwashing, but it is important to take it a step further and take some precautions to prevent the seasonal germs from attacking us.
+Many of us are well versed in the proper techniques of handwashing, but it is important to take it a step further and take some precautions to prevent the seasonal germs from attacking us during our workday.

-Start with your work space or desk top, how long has it been since you cleaned it off and wiped it down?
+Start with your work area or desk, how long has it been since you cleaned it off and wiped it down?
 With the beginning of cold and flu season, now is a good time to clean things up.
-A cold or flu can stop your productivity just about as fast as a computer virus can.
-Studies have shown some viruses can remain active on hard surfaces for a couple of days; these surfaces may include your telephone, cell phone, computer equipment and tablets.
+A cold or flu can stop productivity just as fast as a computer virus can.
+Some viruses can even remain active on hard surfaces for a couple of days; these surfaces may include your telephone, cell phone, computer equipment, and tablets.

-Cleaning the mouse to your computer is important, you are touching them daily!
+Cleaning computer mouses is important since you are touching them daily.
 Again, if they are wired, unplug them, if they are wireless, remove the batteries.
-Wipe down with bleach free wipes or use an antibacterial cleaner on a soft cloth to wipe down the mouse.
+Wipe them down with bleach-free wipes, or use an antibacterial cleaner on a soft cloth.

-Cellphones, smartphones and tablets are breeding grounds for germs, bacteria and viruses.
+Cellphones and tablets are breeding grounds for germs, bacteria and viruses.
 They are handled, set down and exposed to all kinds of situations.
-Research has been done showing mobile devices may have more bacteria than a toilet.
-Wipe down with clean microfiber cloths and change screen protectors frequently.
+Research has shown that mobile devices may have more bacteria than a toilet.
+Wipe them down with clean microfiber cloths and change screen protectors frequently.